STOWEY REVIVED

 As well as maintaining the fabric of the existing building, the project, through the delivery of the hospitality facility, will encourage the greater use of the church and churchyard for educational and social events.
 These events will be aimed at all ages and groups and will be centred around the restoration of the nationally important murals and royal arms, allowing the church to have a wider and more diversified use, alongside its core use as a centre of Christian worship.

 The project is likely to cost in excess of £400,000.
-The church itself has some funds to go towards this cost, but it will also need to apply for grants from the National Lottery Heritage Fund as well as a whole list of other grant providers.
+The church itself has some funds to go towards this cost, but it will need to continue to fundraise and apply for grants.

 Even though the project is still in an introductory stage, the following stages have been delivered: